-Mitigation measures and standard conditions of approval would reduce impacts from noise and vibration, but significant and unavoidable impacts would remain for construction noise and vibration for both proposed plans.
-Significant and unavoidable impacts would remain as a result of exposure to rail noise for new residents adjacent to the UP rail line.
+Mitigation measures and standard conditions of approval would reduce impacts from noise, but significant and unavoidable impacts would remain for construction noise and vibration.

 4.10.4 Cumulative Impacts

 A cumulative impact analysis is only provided for those thresholds that result in a less-than-significant or significant and unavoidable impact.
 A cumulative impact analysis is not provided for Effects Found Not to Be Significant, which result in no project-related impacts.